-This seminar, which takes place in Israel, focuses on the complexity of social, religious, political, and economic issues in Israeli society; the changing relationship between Israel and world Jewry; and the challenges North American Jewish communal professionals face in interpreting and integrating Israel into their work.
-This seminar is typically conducted in alternating years, often in partnership with other New York–area graduate programs and partner agencies.
+This seminar, which takes place in Israel, focuses on the complexity of social, religious, political, and economic issues in Israeli society, the changing relationship between Israel and world Jewry, and the challenges North American Jewish communal professionals face in interpreting and integrating Israel into their work.
+This seminar is often offered in partnership with other New York-area graduate programs and partner agencies.

 Site Visits to Jewish Communal Agencies

 With its location in New York City, the program takes advantage of the rich resources of the city's vibrant Jewish communal network of agencies.
 Site visits to national and international agencies give students the opportunity to meet with key professionals in the field, and explore the most current issues facing their organizations and the Jewish community at large.
 Student input into the selection of agencies and the themes to be explored is essential to the success of these visits.

 The program can be completed in as little as two years and no summers, or any combination up to three years.
 The length of time depends on the student's previous background and requirements at JTS.

 Prospective students interested in Jewish Professional Leadership apply to both to JTS and SIPA.
 The Jewish Professional Leadership program requires applicants to demonstrate a commitment to the Jewish community.
 Contact Admissions at (212) 678-8022 or email@example.com to learn more.
 Visit the Gershon Kekst Graduate School admissions webpage and the SIPA website to learn more about admissions requirements.